 2) Lots of extra batteries if you have them.
 The cold will sap your batteries longevity much more so then you realize.
 Battery life is half what it normally will be depending on your brand of battery.
 The canon battery packs I have worked with all seem to hate the really cold weather and give perhaps 50% of their normal battery life for a canon slr camera.

-3) Bring an assistant if you are shooting a model outside in the winter.
-If you are fortunate enough to have a model that is up for an adventure outside in the winter time you're in for a challenge, and some great photography.
+3) Bring an assistant if you are shooting a model outside for winter photography.
+If you are fortunate enough to have a model that is up for an adventure outside in the winter time you’re in for a challenge, and some great photography.
 One of the best ways to facilitate an outdoor shoot during the winter is to have an assistant with you, or at least another set of hands.
 The biggest issue is keeping the model warm during shoot down time.
 Have your assistant at the ready with warm clothing and warm liquids that the model can access very quickly when the need arises.
 The last thing you want is a freezing model!

 4) Let you camera warm up or down to the temperature you will be shooting at.
 One of the easiest ways to get lens condensation is to have your camera out in a warm car then step directly outside into freezing cold winter air.
 Trust me, you do not want to get condensation inside your lenses or camera.
 Take the time to allow your equipment to adjust slowly from its original temperature to the shooting temperature of the winter photo session.

-5) Don't be afraid to get into snow.
+5) Don’t be afraid to get into snow.
 Its cold and wet, but it makes awesome photos.
-Most snow storms aren't the first place people want to be out in, but nature will provide you with an abundance of unique and beautiful photographs if you brave the weather.
+Most snow storms aren’t the first place people want to be out in, but nature will provide you with an abundance of unique and beautiful photographs if you brave the weather.
 Walking is the best way to experience a snowstorm, or snow shoes if you have them.
 Get out in the storm and shoot while the snow is falling.
-I've found using a wide angle lens and getting close up on objects can produce a wonderful affect when combined with snow.
+I’ve found using a wide angle lens and getting close up on objects can produce a wonderful affect when combined with snow in winter photography.